Menu Close

 Recovery Coach

-Wendy Adamson is a Certified Drug and Alcohol Counselor and a Recovery Coach.
-With over twenty-two years of personal recovery, Wendy has been working in the field more than seventeen years.
+Wendy Adamson is a certified drug and alcohol counselor and a recovery coach.
+With over twenty-two years of personal recovery, Wendy has worked in the field for more than seventeen years.
 Also a dedicated philanthropist, Wendy has used her creative marketing and strategic planning to assist in the development of Hav A Sole, a charitable organization that delivers shoes to the homeless and less advantaged.
 She continues to serve as a founding board member for the charity.
-With a passion for writing, Wendy is a published author of many articles and is currently working on a book, which chronicles her own extraordinary journey; from despair to a life of recovery and hope.
+With a passion for writing, Wendy is a published author of many articles and is currently working on a book that chronicles her own extraordinary journey from despair to a life of recovery and hope.

 Sadie Hopkins

 Sadie has an extensive history of customer service and administrative roles.
-She earned a BFA at The University of the Arts in Philadelphia and brings creative problem solving to The Canyon at Santa Monica.
+She earned a BFA at The University of the Arts in Philadelphia and brings creative problem-solving to The Canyon at Santa Monica.
 She works closely with each client to ensure a smooth admission process and experience during their programming.
-Some of her hobbies include cooking, going on hikes and watching the newest movie release.
+Her hobbies include cooking, going on hikes, and watching the newest movie release.